 Union contribution based on financing not linked to costs

-1. The Commission may reimburse the Union contribution to all or parts of a priority of programmes based on financing not linked to costs in accordance with Article 51, either based on the amounts approved by a Commission decision in accordance with paragraph 2 or set out in the delegated act referred to in paragraph 4.
+1. The Commission may reimburse the Union contribution to all or parts of a priority of programmes based on financing not linked to costs in accordance with Article 51, either based on the amounts approved by a decision referred to in paragraph 2 of this Article or set out in the delegated act referred to in paragraph 4.
 In order to make use of a Union contribution to the programme based on financing not linked to costs, Member States shall submit a proposal to the Commission in accordance with the templates set out in Annexes V and VI, as part of the programme or of a request for its amendment.
 The proposal shall contain the following information:

-(a) identification of the priority concerned and the overall amount covered by the financing not linked to costs; a description of the part of the programme and the type of operations covered by the financing not linked to costs;
+(a) identification of the priority concerned and the overall amount covered by the financing not linked to costs;

+(b) a description of the part of the programme and the type of operations covered by the financing not linked to costs;

-(b) a description of the conditions to be fulfilled or of the results to be achieved and a timeline;
+(c) a description of the conditions to be fulfilled or of the results to be achieved and a timeline;

-(c) intermediate deliverables triggering reimbursement by the Commission;
+(d) intermediate deliverables triggering reimbursement by the Commission;

-(d) measurement units;
+(e) measurement units;

-(e) the schedule for reimbursement by the Commission and related amounts linked to the progress in the fulfilment of conditions or achievement of results;
+(f) the schedule for reimbursement by the Commission and related amounts linked to the progress in the fulfilment of conditions or achievement of results;

-(f) the arrangements for verification of the intermediate deliverables and of the fulfilment of conditions or achievement of results;
+(g) the arrangements for verification of the intermediate deliverables and of the fulfilment of conditions or achievement of results;

-(g) the methods for adjustment of the amounts, where applicable;
+(h) the methods for adjustment of the amounts, where applicable;

-(h) the arrangements to ensure the audit trail in accordance with Annex XII demonstrating the fulfilment of conditions or achievement of results.
+(i) the arrangements to ensure the audit trail in accordance with Annex XIII demonstrating the fulfilment of conditions or achievement of results.

-(i) the envisaged type of reimbursement method used to reimburse the beneficiary or beneficiaries within the priority or parts of a priority of programmes concerned by this Article.
+(j) the envisaged type of reimbursement method used to reimburse the beneficiary or beneficiaries within the priority or parts of a priority of programmes concerned by this Article.

-2. The Commission decision approving the programme or the request for its amendment shall set out all the elements listed in paragraph 1.
+2. The decision approving the programme or the request for its amendment shall set out all the elements listed in paragraph 1.

 3. Member States shall reimburse beneficiaries for the purposes of this Article.
 That reimbursement may take any form of support.

-Commission or Member States audits and management verfications carried out by Member States shall exclusively aim at verifying that the conditions for reimbursement by the Commission have been fulfilled or the results have been achieved.
+Commission and Member State audits and management verfications carried out by Member States shall exclusively aim at verifying that the conditions for reimbursement by the Commission have been fulfilled or the results have been achieved.

-4. In addition, the Commission is empowered to adopt a delegated act in accordance with Article 113 to supplement this Article by establishing amounts for EU-level financing not linked to costs by type of operation, the methods for adjustment of the amounts and the conditions to be fulfilled or the results to be achieved.
+4. The Commission is empowered to adopt a delegated act in accordance with Article 114 to supplement this Article by establishing amounts for Union-level financing not linked to costs by type of operation, the methods for adjustment of the amounts and the conditions to be fulfilled or the results to be achieved.

 Section III Interruptions and suspensions